withalliam/withalliam.github.io/_posts/2023-12-10-capstone-projects.md

 {: .box-note}
 **Capstone project**

 The final capstone project when I was an undergraduate.
-The final project was about EV (Elecrtic Vehicle), and BMS (Battery Management System), DTE (Distance To Empty)
+The final project was about **EV (Elecrtic Vehicle), and BMS (Battery Management System), DTE (Distance To Empty).**

 Details of the BMS data of EV cannot be disclosed for security reasons (it is not my own data), but simple information and model results are disclosed later.